Every Little Thing

-There was something magical about it, though he had no hope of ever seeing one.
+There was something magical about it, though he had no hope of ever seeing one again.
 There was something refreshing about how the light fought the power of darkness.
 Riveting.
 Hopeful.
-The impact spoke volumes, volumes about how life can always turn back from a messy juncture.
+It spoke volumes, volumes about how life can always turn back from a messy juncture.

 His wife would often say, ‘life is all about the little junction you face amidst a long journey.
 When you stay here at this place for one peaceful moment, you’ll notice that the place you’re going to visit tomorrow is too distant to reach.
 Too fictitious.’

 He had never understood what she had meant.

 She was too wise for his shallow self.
 Too unworldly.

 He ignored her and continued running for money, happiness and power.
 Running.
 Running.
 Until his shoes and soul was tattered.
 And he didn’t stop, not for a moment, when she had asked him to.

 ‘No such things as fictitious.
 You can make it happen, if you want it to.’

 ‘But darling, are you saying that you have the capability to flex the inflexible?’
 She had smiled, then.

 Her bright eyes would reflect with mirth and intelligence, whenever she smiled.
 She was truly a sight to look at and he regretted never looking enough, for he ran endlessly.

 ‘Nothing is inflexible, Love.
 Nothing is.’